microsoft/fluentui/packages/react-utilities/etc/react-utilities.api.md

 // Warnings were encountered during analysis:
 //
 // lib/compose/getSlots.d.ts:27:5 - (ae-forgotten-export) The symbol "UnionToIntersection" needs to be exported by the entry point index.d.ts
-// lib/descendants/descendants.d.ts:64:5 - (ae-forgotten-export) The symbol "SomeElement" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)